Mejri10/codewars-solutions/8-kyu/tip-calculator/python/README.md

 - Great: tip 15%
 - Excellent: tip 20%

-The rating is case insensitive.
-If an unrecognised rating is input, then you need to return:
+The rating is **case insensitive** (so "great" = "GREAT").
+If an unrecognised rating is received, then you need to return:

 * `"Rating not recognised"` in Javascript, Python and Ruby...
 * ...or `null` in Java
 * ...or `-1` in C#

-Because you're a nice person, you always round up the tip, regardless of the service.
+Because you're a nice person, you **always round up** the tip, regardless of the service.